 Mississippi's distracted driving law prohibits all motorists from driving while using a handheld mobile telephone or portable electronic device to:

 Text message.
-For purpose of the distracted driving law, a "text message" includes instant messages, email, and regular text messages.
+For purposes of the distracted driving law, a "text message" includes instant messages, email, and regular text messages.

 Exceptions.
 Mississippi's texting ban doesn't apply to: